forestguard/epic/README.md

 ⚔️ ForestGuardFinance.com  subgraph

-Aims to deliver analytics & historical data for SushiSwap.
+Aims to deliver analytics & historical data for FOREST.
 Still a work in progress.
 Feel free to contribute!

 Try querying it on [The Graph's Explorer](https://thegraph.com/explorer/subgraph/theomnipotentbeing/forestguardfinance).